pesync

-In an extremely competitive market place for talent, most companies are focusing on incentives and intrinsic elements to motivate and improve retention.
+In an extremely competitive marketplace for talent, most companies are focusing on incentives and intrinsic elements to motivate and improve retention.
 Any arrangement must be looked at within the context of the company philosophy on ‘Total Reward’.

-Total Rewards Elements
+Total Reward Elements

 Why is reward a strategic issue?

-• Represents an investment in the most valuable asset in the organization: Human Resources
+Represents an investment in the most valuable asset in the organization: Human Resources

-• Is often the biggest recurring annual cost
+Is often the biggest recurring annual cost

-• Provides an excellent mechanism for aligning organizational goals with employee goals
+Provides an excellent mechanism for aligning organizational goals with employee goals

-• Provides major communication to employees about what the organizational values are and their progress in the organization
+Provides major communication to employees about what the organizational values are and their progress in the organization

-• Major leverage on employee behavior
+Major leverage on employee behavior

-How is pay changing?
+How is the pay changing?

-1. Business oriented “New Pay” is a way of aligning & optimizing performance.
+Business oriented “New Pay” is a way of aligning & optimizing performance.

-2. Administration oriented “Traditional Pay” is a way of controlling employment costs.
+Administration oriented “Traditional Pay” is a way of controlling employment costs.

 Traditional Pay vs. New Pay